Brendan Rodgers Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.38 team ERA ranks 18th among all league pitching staffs.
+- The Dodgers have a 4.34 team ERA that ranks 18th among all MLB pitching staffs.

-- Dodgers pitchers combine to allow 130 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Dodgers pitchers combine to allow 130 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his most recent time out on Sunday, the righty went six innings against the San Diego Padres, giving up one earned run while surrendering four hits.
+- In his most recent time out on Monday against the San Diego Padres, the righty threw six innings, allowing six earned runs while surrendering nine hits.

+- The 29-year-old has amassed an ERA of 4.42, with 7.1 strikeouts per nine innings, in 18 games this season.
+Opponents have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.